Boodyahmedhamdy/Boodyahmedhamdy/README.md

 ## Looking Forward To

-* Making More Projects
+* Building More Useful Projects
-* Collaborate With People To Make Projects
+* Collaborate With People To Build Projects
-* Participate In Coding Compititions
-* Improving my Skills
-* Get an Internship
+* Get a Job as **Native Android Developer**

 ## 📞 How To Reach Me